darkhorse404/CODSOFT/Student Managemement System/README.md

 Welcome to the Student Management System.

 The user may choose from the specified Main Menu of actions.
 He/She may ADD new Student records, VIEW, UPDATE, DELETE particular Student records, DISPLAY all Student records and/or finally EXIT the system.
 The program is set to be menu-driven.
-The usser has to iterate through the Main Menu and sub menus to operate.
+The user has to iterate through the Main Menu and sub menus to operate.
 All the information and records enterred by the user is stored in a file named `StudentDatabase.txt` to ensure that data is not deleted while re-running the programme.

 This has a console-based user interface.